[HISTORY: Adopted by the Town Board of the Town of Amherst 5-4-2005 by L.L. No. 2-2005. Amendments noted where applicable.]

 Upon receipt of such funds, the Town Clerk shall cause the money to be placed in an account in the name of the Town and shall keep a separate record of all money so deposited and the name of the applicant and the project for which the sums were deposited.

-The Town's consultants and experts shall invoice the Town for services rendered in reviewing the application.
+The Town's attorneys, consultants and experts shall invoice the Town for services rendered in reviewing the application.
 The Town shall furnish a copy of each invoice received to the applicant upon receipt of the invoice by the Town.

 The Town shall review and audit all invoices received and shall approve payment only of such fees as are reasonable in amount and necessarily incurred by the Town in connection with a review of a land use application.
-For purposes of this chapter, a fee is reasonable in amount if it bears a reasonable relationship to the average charge by such an expert to the Town or others for services performed in connection with the review of a project similar to that involved in the land use application.
+For purposes of this chapter, a fee is reasonable in amount if it bears a reasonable relationship to the average charge by such an attorney, expert or consultant to the Town or others for services performed in connection with the review of a project similar to that involved in the land use application.
 In this regard, the Town may take into consideration the size and type of project involved in the land use application and any special conditions or considerations as the Town may deem relevant in connection with review of the particular land use application.

 After payment of all outstanding invoices, any funds held by the Town upon completion of a review of a land use application shall be returned to the applicant.